jariou/omdk/README.md

 ## Python

-After cloning the repository (see the GitHub instructions on repository home page) and entering the repository folder you should install the package Python requirements using
+After cloning the repository and entering the repository folder you should install the package Python requirements using

     sudo pip install -r requirements.txt